 Malignant Narcissism: Excerpts from M. Scott Peck's People of the Lie

-After Steve and I left the Geftakys ministry in March, 1990, we dug into George's teaching, his character and his abusive behavior.
+After the Irons left the Geftakys ministry in March, 1990, we dug into George's teaching, his character and his abusive behavior.
 We wrote articles about it over the years, based on the facts we had at the time.
 But after George's excommunication from the Fullerton Assembly in January, 2003, it became evident to us that things were a lot worse than we had ever thought.
 The revelations of his immorality and the cover-up of David's domestic violence were shocking.

 George's behavior since then of complete denial and scornful impunity, and the devastation we have seen in people's lives, bring to mind parallels with The People of the Lie, a study of malignant narcissism by Dr. M. Scott Peck.
 In the course of his career as a psychiatrist, Dr. Peck encountered several clients whose malignant narcissism didn't quite fit the categories of the Diagnostic and Statistical Manual.
 In People of the Lie he looks in depth at the characteristics of these individuals.